ManishKumar181/SlashMark_Task1/README.md

 # SlashMark_Task1
-Text Encryption Using Cryptographic Algorithms
+Text Encryption Using Cryptographic Algorithms.

 This project focuses on encrypting images to protect sensitive information.
 Image encryption ensures that only authorized users can access the image data, providing a layer of security against unauthorized access.

 # Features